starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Easy Anti-Cheat
+> [!note]
+> Your wine prefix under Z:\ will be hidden from the file picker, so you will have to manually type or paste the full path.

+> [!warning]
+> Windows paths use back slashes `\` instead of forward slashes `/`

+> [!important]
+> EAC will not like symlinks of any directory along your install path.

+A video of these steps can be found [here](https://www.youtube.com/watch?v=GqyXKT5-kRA).
 1. In the RSI Launcher, navigate to `Settings -> Games -> Game Location`
    ![Screenshot From 2024-10-04 23-22-13](https://github.com/user-attachments/assets/01496e30-92cc-4120-ba58-45ec11363f10)
 2. Change the RSI Library location to be its absolute path on your linux filesystem from `Z:\`. **No symlinks!**